Are you planning a road trip through Romania? Here’s a 5-day Romania road trip itinerary and all you need to know (Banat and Transylvania).

 Roads in Romania

-Romania is a beautiful country (nature wise) but it can take a while to get from a point to another.
+Romania is a beautiful country (nature-wise), but it can take a while to get from one point to another.

 The main reason for the state of the roads in Romania is the lack of highways and the high number of cars.

 That’s why I strongly advise you to plan your road trip through Romania during the week.
 That way, you will save more time on the road, and your destination will be less crowded.

 5-day Romania Road Trip Itinerary (Banat and Transylvania)

 Romania is a big country.
 Roads in Romania aren’t the greatest.
 That’s why you’ll need more than one road trip through Romania to discover it ALL.

 That’s why you’ll need far more than a few days to see it ALL.
 So forget about planning one Romania road trip to see it all, and think about what you want to see the most and start from there.